GuanQunMu/guanqunmu.github.com/index.md

 >Yongjian Han's Theory Group, University of Science and Technology of China (USTC)
 July, 2018 -- January, 2019

-The surface code and toric code are one of the most popular quantum error correction codes.
-(Widely used in superconducting quantum computing).
+As the number of entangling qubits increases, the fidelity of multi-qubit gates will decrease, which is one of the biggest obstacles to achieving scalable quantum computing.
+However, encoded by surface code, which is used by Google, the fidelity of quantum gates of  encoded qubits will increase as the size of physical qubits array increases.

 I designed a program in javascript to simulate the operation of the surface code and toric code, explored their thresholds under specific conditions, and verified their properties: The fidelity of logic gates will increase as the size of the qubits increases when its logical error rate is below the threshold.